 “So, for the city, what we see is this precinct becoming not only a healthcare delivery vehicle but an economic anchor – a driver of jobs and growth, a place for the city’s health-related industries to co-locate, and a place for the city’s service industries to co-locate where relevant to health.”

-With construction due to be completed in 2026, Professor Levi added that the establishment of the Health Innovation Living Laboratory, due for completion in early 2023, would provide a microcosmic look at the vision for the wider precinct.
+With construction due to be completed in 2026, Professor Levi added that the establishment of the Health Innovation Living Laboratory, which opened in 2023, provides a microcosmic look at the vision for the wider precinct.

 “Construction on the new precinct is now underway, but what I’ve done as the director of the precinct is to get a little bit ahead of that by establishing what is, I think, is a mini version of the precinct,” he said.

-A partnership between Hunter New England Local Health District and the University of Newcastle, the Living Laboratory is a purpose-built facility that will provide dedicated space for clinicians, researchers, students, and industry partners to collaborate and further drive innovation.
+A partnership between Hunter New England Local Health District and the University of Newcastle, the Living Laboratory is a purpose-built facility that provides dedicated space for clinicians, researchers, students, and industry partners to collaborate and further drive innovation.

-“The Living Laboratory will be a place where unmet clinical needs, in other words, issues and gaps, are addressed and solutions developed, and then those solutions are translated directly back into the health system, or will undergo research and evaluation if needed,” Professor Levi added.
+“The Living Laboratory is a place where unmet clinical needs, in other words, issues and gaps, are addressed and solutions developed, and then those solutions are translated directly back into the health system, or will undergo research and evaluation if needed,” Professor Levi added.

-“You also see the benefits that provides for the University, as a research institute, because they will be able to leverage those innovations by attracting research funds.
+“You also see the benefits that provides for the University, as a research institute, because they are able to leverage these innovations by attracting research funds.
 Clinical trials are the major way we do that, and the precinct will, right beside the Living Laboratory, establish a new clinical trials facility that will service that research need.”

 With the city transitioning away from fossil fuels, Professor Levi added that another focus for the innovation precinct was on sustainability in healthcare and looking at ways to support the circular economy around medical waste, for example.